Skip to content

 Everyone's talking about how fast AI generates code.
 Nobody's talking about the part that actually takes time.

 Generation isn't the bottleneck anymore.
 A frontier model can produce a 500-line module in seconds.
-The problem is the next step: is this any good?
-Does it do what I asked?
+The problem is the next step: does it do what I asked?
 Did it silently break something three files away?
+Is the test that just passed actually checking the thing that matters?

 That's the validation bottleneck.
 And it's the most important unsolved problem in AI-assisted development.